 Use technology to help you stay on track

 There are many apps/programmes on the market that can help you stay focused and limit distractions.
-Mac Freedom, will turn off the internet for a particular amount of time (great if you want to brainstorm and put pen to paper).
+Mac Freedom will turn off the internet for a particular amount of time (great if you want to brainstorm and put pen to paper).
 Rescue Time tracks your activities, so you can see if you are still spending too much time on Facebook or in your email!

 Will it help my business?

 When you run your own business time is money and you need to keep this in mind.
 So when you are doing the boring tasks that you dislike, think does it help my business?
 If you do not see a return on the time invested in this task then stop doing it.
-We must make sure our work and effort is rewarded or even that we are building towards a return on the time invested (bearing in mind some things take time to grow and allow us to reap a reward).
+We must make sure our work and efforts are rewarded or even that we are building towards a return on the time invested (bearing in mind some things take time to grow and allow us to reap a reward).

 If you feel stale and uninspired then take a break.
 Learn to know yourselves enough that you can identify when you need to take a break and recharge, even if it is only for a quick walk to breathe in some fresh air.